-Apostle: a personal representative or agent sent to do Christ's work.Action: is the carrying out of a commission.Apostolic Action: is the commission given to all Christians, such as to "Make a friend, be a friend, bring your friend to Christ."
+Apostle: a personal representative or agent sent to do Christ's work.

+Action: is the carrying out of a commission.

+Apostolic Action: is the commission given to all Christians, such as to "Make a friend, be a friend, bring your friend to Christ."

 "Apostolic Action has been described as action that is taken in genuine love of God and neighbour, occurring when one dies to self and allowing the Grace of God to penetrate his or her active being.
-It is more about "being" than "doing."
-Quotation from "Choosing to Exercise the Power of Love" Source National Cursillo Centre Mailing April 2011

-Examples of Apostolic Action
+Examples of Apostolic Action: